-As your queen nears her due date (approximately nine weeks from fertilization), she will exhibit clues to the arrival of kittens.
+As your queen nears her due date (approximately nine weeks from fertilization, or 65 days after mating), she will exhibit signs of impending labor.
 This includes nesting—snooping around in closets and secluded areas for an appropriate place to bear her kittens and bringing soft materials into her chosen area to create a warm, soft, nesting area.
 It is a good idea for you to help prepare an area in a private, quiet place, with a box or basket lined with soft towels or other safe bedding materials.

 About 24 to 48 hours before birth, your cat may have milky discharge coming from her nipples.
 This indicates "go time"—kittens are on their way.

 Assuming your cat is healthy, proper care during pregnancy includes a diet high in nutrients, along with fresh, clean water.
 Your cat should also be kept indoors at all times.
-During pregnancy, switch your pregnant cat to premium-quality kitten food and continue feeding her this way until after the kittens are weaned.
+During pregnancy, switch your pregnant cat to premium-quality kitten food or a food labeled for use in pregnant and nursing cats, and continue feeding her this way until after the kittens are weaned.